U.S. reinstates 352 product exclusions from China tariffs | Law-Order

 U.S. reinstates 352 product exclusions from China tariffs

+The U.S. Trade Representative's office said on Wednesday it has reinstated 352 expired product exclusions from U.S. "Section 301" tariffs on Chinese imports, well short of the 549 exclusions that it was previously considering.
+The reinstated product exclusions https://ustr.gov/sites/default/files/notices/FRN%20for%20Notice%20of%20Reinstatement.pdf will be effective retroactively from Oct.
+12, 2021 and extend through Dec.
+31, 2022, USTR said.

-The U.S. Trade Representative's office said on Wednesday it will reinstate 352 expired product exclusions from U.S. "Section 301" tariffs on Chinese imports, well short of the 549 exclusions that it was previously considering.
+The U.S. Trade Representative's office said on Wednesday it has reinstated 352 expired product exclusions from U.S. "Section 301" tariffs on Chinese imports, well short of the 549 exclusions that it was previously considering.

+The reinstated product exclusions https://ustr.gov/sites/default/files/notices/FRN%20for%20Notice%20of%20Reinstatement.pdf will be effective retroactively from Oct.
+12, 2021 and extend through Dec.
+31, 2022, USTR said.
+They cover a wide range of the initially estimated $370 billion worth of Chinese imports that former president Donald Trump hit with punitive tariffs of 7.5% to 25%.
+The list released by USTR includes industrial components such as pumps and electric motors, certain car parts and chemicals, backpacks, bicycles, vacuum cleaners and other consumer goods.

-The reinstated exclusions https://ustr.gov/sites/default/files/notices/FRN%20for%20Notice%20of%20Reinstatement.pdf, initially granted by the Trump administration to provide certain sectors relief from the punitive tariffs on Chinese goods, had expired at the end of 2020.
-U.S. Trade Representative Katherine Tai last October had launched a review to reinstate exclusions on a narrow list of 549 individual product categories.
+The Trump administration initially had granted more than 2,200 exclusions to the tariffs to provide relief to certain industries and retailers.
+Most were allowed to expire, but 549 were extended for a year, and these expired at he end of 2020.
+U.S. Trade Representative Katherine Tai last October had launched a review of whether to reinstate those 549 exclusions as part of her strategy to confront China on its trade practices.

+A series of virtual meetings with her Chinese counterparts since then yielded little improvement in China's performance under Trump's "Phase 1" trade agreement with Beijing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)